Teaching Policies and Guidelines for Fall 2023

-The purpose of this web page is to remind you of key policies and recommended practices for your course(s) this coming semester.
-We have collected these policies and recommendations in a single document for easy access and referral.
-We hope you will consider incorporating the relevant points into your course’s syllabus and, if you have not already done so, adopting the practices of making your syllabus publicly available on the web.
+The purpose of this web page is to remind WSE faculty of key policies and recommended practices for your course(s) this coming semester.
+We have collected these policies and recommendations in a single location for easy access and referral.
+We want to highlight two important changes to our expectations regarding how instructors retain student work and provide access to syllabi.

 For full details on all academic policies and procedures, please see the e-catalogue.